 After the accelerator run was completed, the BDX-DRIFT-0.3m detector was moved to the tunnel leading to End Station B (ESB).
 This tunnel is buried beneath 20' of dirt, very similar to the overburden of the proposed beam dump facility at JLab.
-Figure XXX shows the geometry.
+Figure 11 shows the geometry.
 34.7 days of live-time data were collected in the ESB tunnel during the late summer and early fall of 2018.

-Figure XXX - a) A picture of the inside of the ESB tunnel.
+Figure 11 - a) A picture of the inside of the ESB tunnel.
 The detector is shown in the back left just in front of the shielding separating the ESB tunnel with the beam switchyard. b) A GEANT simulation model of SLAC's ESB tunnel.
-The facility a tall, narrow tunnel, highlighted in green, which use to bring the beam to the ESB facility shown on the left above.
+The facility is a tall, narrow tunnel, highlighted in green, which previously brought the beam to the ESB facility shown on the left above.
 The detector is shown as a small green cube on the right end of this tunnel.
 To the right of the detector is a concrete shielding which separates the tunnel from the beam switchyard to the right.

 The analysis of DRIFT data, particularly with the advent of minority carriers, is complex.
-A full description is provided here [24].
+A full description is provided here [25].
 Briefly, each of the 18 channels is analyzed separately and 17 parameters are generated per channel.
 Cuts are placed on these parameters to winnow the data.
 At that point a machine-learning algorithm, trained on Cf-252 neutron recoil data, selects events as the final cut.
-An example of an event from a neutron calibration run is shown in Figure XXX.
-The most important parameters to emerge from this analysis measurements of the amount of ionization NIPs (for number of ion pairs) and the distance to the readout plane, z.
+An example of an event from a neutron calibration run is shown in Figure 12.
+The most important parameters to emerge from this analysis are measurements of the amount of ionization NIPs (for number of ion pairs) and the distance to the readout plane, z.

-Figure XXX - An example event from one of the Cf-252 neutron calibration runs.
+Figure 12 - An example event from one of the Cf-252 neutron calibrations runs.
 The red line shows the location of the I-peak.
 The gold and green lines show the location of the minority peaks.
 For this event the D peak is not visible.
 The vertical dashed lines show the breaks for evaluating the individual peaks including pre and post veto bins.
+The time separation between the P (gold) and I (red) peak was used to determine z, the distance to the detector.
+NIPs was found by integrating this waveform and comparing to Fe-55 calibration runs.

-Figure XXX below shows NIPs vs z data taken during a Cf-252 calibration run and a background run..
+Figure 13 below shows NIPs vs z data taken during a Cf-252 calibration run and a background run.

-Figure XXX -a) NIPs vs z data taken during a ESB Cf-252 neutron calibration run.
-Overlapping peaks for small drift distances limit analyzable recoils to z > 7.5 cm. b) NIPs vs z data taken during a ESA background run.
+Figure 13 - a) NIPs vs z data taken during an ESB Cf-252 neutron calibration run.
+Overlapping peaks for small drift distances limit analyzable recoils to z > 7.5 cm. b) NIPs vs z data taken during an ESA background run.
 The events clustered around the cathode are RPR events.
 In order to exclude RPRs from the final data set, recoils are required to have z < 28.5 cm.
 This then defines a fiducial region in z (7.5 < z < 28.5 cm), 21 cm long.
-Additionally for this analysis data were required to have between 1000 and 6000 NIPs.
+Additionally, for this analysis, data were required to have between 1000 and 6000 NIPs.
 These parameters define BDX-DRIFT-0.3m's fiducial region shown as the lower tan box here.